senpay/senpay.github.io/testing/test_strategy/test_strategy_example.md

 ## 2.3 QA activities
 *This section can list what kind of QA activities are planned to be performed on the project, for example:*

-QA process includes following activities:
+QA process includes the following activities:

   - Story review and analysis
   - Unit-testing